yulolimum/tmp-expo-experimental-launcher-notification-repo/README.md

 ## TLDR

 - Affects Android, when tapping a push-notification in a killed/background state.
 - Push Notification "response" (i.e. event, action, click) does not work when using `expo-browser` with `experimentalLauncherActivity` enabled.
 - This can be observed using any of these libraries:
   - `expo-notification` ([ref](https://rnfirebase.io/messaging/notifications#handling-interaction)): `useLastNotificationResponse` (or other subscriptions/methods)
   - `@react-native-firebase/messaging` ([ref](https://rnfirebase.io/messaging/notifications#handling-interaction)): `getInitialNotification` and `onNotificationOpenedApp`
   - `@notifee/react-native` ([ref](https://rnfirebase.io/messaging/notifications#handling-interaction)): `getInitialNotification` and `onForegroundEvent`

 ---

 ## DESCRIPTION

 Hello!
 I recently discovered that the push notification data/response gets swallowed by "something" and doesn't get returned in the methods/subscriptions when the app opens from a killed or background state from a push-notification tap.
 The response is always `undefined/null`.

 I went through an existing project and isolated the `expo-browser` with `experimentalLauncherActivity` setting as the culprit.

+Note, this does not affect push-notification responses when app is in the foreground state (local notification tapped).
+Only when the app is in killed or background state.

 The attached reproducer demonstrates this issue.